 2) initiate the UE-requested PDU session modification procedure as specified in clause 6.4.2 of 3GPP TS 24.501 [11] to modify a PDU session to be used for the direct communication path over Uu with the Requested QoS flow descriptions IE set to the QoS flow descriptions sent in the PROSE PATH SWITCHING REQUEST message.

-The initiating UE shall then transmit the data traffic of the negotiated ProSe application(s) for which the path switching procedure from the direct communication path over PC5 to the direct communication path over Uu with the target UE using the direct communication path over Uu is to be performed.
+The initiating UE shall then transmit the data traffic of the negotiated ProSe application(s) for which the path switching procedure from the direct communication path over PC5 to the direct communication path over Uu with the target UE using the direct communication path over Uu is performed.

 Editor's note: It is FFS how to handle the ProSe application(s) that are not included in the negotiated ProSe identifier(s) (i.e. ProSe application(s) that are not acceptable for the target UE to be switched in the path switching procedure).